 - Cut the green onion into thin slices.

-- Make the sauce by combining the soy sauce, mirin and sugar and heating it in a small pan until the sugar dissolves.
+- Make the sauce by combining the soy sauce, mirin, sugar, and water, and heating it in a small pan until the sugar dissolves.

 - Bring a large pot of salted water to the boil.